-Here the word culture means to sharing food and drink, talking to one another, street art and having fun.
-In addition to that there are plenty of reasons for the inhabitants of the island to celebrate!
+Here the word culture means to share food and drink, talk to one another, street art and have fun.
+In addition to that, there are plenty of reasons for the inhabitants of the island to celebrate!
 The people love to celebrate!

 Either it’s Los Reyes Magos, Carnaval (the second biggest carnival in the world right after Brazil’s) or just some fiestas with big fireworks in between the big celebrations.
 All of them are already fixed components of the island.

 The list of cultural celebrations is far longer.
 For example, Easter is also very important and is celebrated extensively in San Cristobal de la Laguna.